kantega/llm-starter-and-workbench/README.md

 ## Requirements

 - [Install jbang](https://www.jbang.dev/documentation/guide/latest/installation.html), e.g. using sdkman.
+    - If you're using VSCode, consider installing the [JBang extensions](https://github.com/jbangdev/jbang-vscode).
 - Get access to LLM services, at least one of the following:
--- Install [ollama](https://ollama.com/), so you can run LLM services locally.
+    - Install [ollama](https://ollama.com/), so you can run LLM services locally.
--- Register with an LLM service provider, like [openai](https://platform.openai.com/).
+    - Register with an LLM service provider, like [openai](https://platform.openai.com/).

-If you're using VSCode, consider installing the [JBang extensions](https://github.com/jbangdev/jbang-vscode).

 ## JBang scripts